-Consumer behaviour has been significantly affected.
+Consumer behaviour have been be significantly affected.
 As food prices rise, households, especially those with lower incomes, are forced to spend more on essentials, reducing spending on other goods and services.
 This shift in spending patterns can decrease demand for food items, impacting businesses and straining the local economy.